girlscript/winter-of-contributing/Web_Development/FrontEnd/Text Manipulation/TextManipulation.md

 }
 ```

-As you can see, first we are telling about horizontal shadow then we are telling about vertical shadow then we are telling blurness of shadow and lastly we are tellin color of shadow.
+As you can see, first we are telling about horizontal shadow then we are telling about vertical shadow then we are telling blurness of shadow and lastly we are telling color of shadow.

 ## CODE
 ```html